Ortus-Solutions/docker-commandbox/contentbox/README.md

 Tags
 ======

-* `:latest`, `:3.5.1.0` - Latest stable version
+* `:latest`, `:3.7.0` - Latest stable version
-* `:snapshot` - Development/BE version
+* `:snapshot` - Development/BE version of this image (Not of ContentBox)

+> Look in the tags section for other specific ContentBox versions

 Description
 ================

 ContentBox is a professional open source (Apache 2 License) modular content management engine that allows you to easily build websites, blogs, wikis, complex web applications and even power mobile or cloud applications.
-Built with a secure and flexible modular core, designed to scale, and combined with world-class support, ContentBox can be deployed to any JEE server or ColdFusion (CFML) server.
+Built with a secure and flexible modular core, designed to scale, and combined with world-class support, ContentBox can be deployed to any Java server or ColdFusion (CFML) server.

 Learn more about ContentBox at https://www.ortussolutions.com/products/contentbox